Skip to main content

 Student Access to Final Examination Scripts

-1. A student who wishes to view a Final Examination script should submit a request in writing to the course instructor.
+- A student who wishes to view a Final Examination script should submit a request in writing to the course instructor within 5 working days following the release of final grades.
 The supervision of the viewing of the Final Examination script is the responsibility of the course instructor.
-In the event the course instructor cannot be reached, a student may contact the Faculty Office.
+In the event the course instructor cannot be reached, a student may contact the academic unit.

 Monitoring and review